 I have not yet heard Campbell talk about the rule that vaccines (especially under emergency conditions) may only be used in the absence of medication.
 It is also possible that this rule has been abolished at the request of the pharmaceutical companies or that the emergency conditions have expired and that everything is 100% approved because it has been proven effective and super safe.
 At least I don't hear much about it anymore, not even in relation to Molnupiravir, Merck's brand new Covid drug (more on that in a future article).

-Dr John Campbell on BBC's "ivermectin debunk"
+Dr. John Campbell over BBC's "ivermectine debunk"

 Guideline for BBC journalists appears to be an opinion piece submitted to Nature.
 Lead author is Jack Lawrence, a student who has mobilized some academic supporters via Twitter.
 He has discovered methodological errors in one, possibly two studies and links them to an article about meta-studies in general, an article that should question all meta-studies on every medical subject, because they were conducted incorrectly.
 The article contains no further research data, it is an opinion article, signed by an "academic group" whose members found each other on Twitter.